CARES Act Funding Report and Disclosure

-- Students will be contacted in need order to allow for distribution and evaluation of resources.
+- Students were contacted in order to allow for distribution and evaluation of resources.

-- Remaining funds will be disbursed via an application or appeal process that is being developed.
+- Remaining funds will be disbursed via an application or appeal process beginning Aug.
+1.

-Instructions, direction, and guidance were provided to eligible students by email and subsequent application.
+Instructions, direction, and guidance are provided to eligible students by email and subsequent application.
 The application certifies that eligible students had a qualifying expense or hardship related to COVID-19 campus disruption.